 INDOOR VERSION of Bunny Alphabet Game

 No matter how you play be sure to end with another sweet book about Bunnies.
 Here’s some of my favorite bunny themed books for your preschooler.
-We keep thees out all spring to enjoy.
-Many of them are series of books that we look for each time we visit the library.
+We keep these out all spring to enjoy.
+Many of them are aseries of books that we look for each time we visit the library.